Black Death in Norway

 The Black Death was present in Norway between 1349 and 1350.
-The Black Death in Norway is more documented than any other Nordic country, but the information is unbalanced and mainly focused on Western Norway.

-In traditional Norwegian history, the Black Death is given major importance, as an explanation for the deterioration of Norway from an independent nation in the early 14th century, to its loss of political independence in the Kalmar Union in the late century, which caused Norway to lose political and economic independence and become a Danish province for centuries onward.
+In traditional Norwegian history, the Black Death is given major importance, as an explanation for the deterioration of Norway from an independent nation in the early 14th century, to its loss of political independence in the Kalmar Union in the late century, which caused Norway to lose political and economic independence and become a Danish "province" for centuries onward.

-While the exact number of deaths from the Black Death is unknown, it is clear that the plague caused a demographic shock, and that the population did not recover to pre-pandemic levels until the 17th century.
+While the exact number of deaths from the Black Death is unknown, it is clear that the plague caused a demographic shock.
+The population did not recover to pre-pandemic levels until the 17th century.

 Background

 Norway in the mid-14th century

-At this point in time, Norway was in a personal union with Sweden under the same monarch, Magnus IV of Sweden.
+Norway was partially feudalized during the mid-14th century.
+Peasants were considered free individuals, owning approximately one half of the land used for agriculture.
+Land was controlled by contracts to noblemen and bishops given directly by the king.

+During this time period, Norway was about 135,000 square miles, with approximately 350,000 residents.
+It is estimated that only 15,000 of these individuals lived in urban areas during the mid-14th century.
+While overall, the population density is quite low, it is important to note that the population was concentrated in areas of farmland or urban centers since most of Norway consists of mountains and forested regions.

+As the population grew, settlements that did reside in the mountains were required to focus on animal husbandry for food.
+Grain was often in deficit because of the short growing period, forcing the settlers to trade more than people who resided in lower altitudes.
+Norway was therefore required to establish trade routes from the coast to inland areas.